ePages-de/epages-docs/_posts/2017/2017-11-10-devoxx-belgium-day-2.md

 To start the day, [Mario Fusco](https://twitter.com/mariofusco) talked about how you could introduce more lazy evaluation in your Java code, mainly by using lambdas.
-While the content was , the presentation was
+While the content was quite good, the presentation wasn't.
+Maybe looking at the slides only might be a better use of your time.

 ## gRPC vs REST: let the battle begin!